Accessibility Tools Recite Me

 Impact

-Over the course of the BLF programme, which impacted 5 million learners in its lifetime, teaching proficiency and leadership skills substantially improved:
+In the four years of the BLF programme, teaching proficiency and leadership skills continually improved:

-• After completing the CPD course in leading learning, 90% of headteachers are benchmarked as competent leaders
+• After completing the CPD course in leading learning, 94% of headteachers are benchmarked as competent leaders (exceeding a contractual target of 90%)

 • More than 90% of headteachers attend monthly professional learning community meetings.